 The Financial Crisis Grant Program is sponsored and funded by the University of Nevada, Reno Graduate Student Association to offer financial relief to the University of Nevada, Reno graduate students experiencing a sudden and unexpected financial crisis for which no other sources of assistance are available.
 The goal of this program is to keep in school those students who might otherwise have to withdraw.
 One-time grants of up to $1000 may be awarded to eligible students.

 Financial crisis grant application

 To qualify for a GSA Financial Crisis Grant, students must carry a full-time course load (9 credits, or 6 credits with a graduate assistantship).
 Students must be enrolled in courses for the semester in which they are applying.
-Students must also have and maintain a 3.0 grade point average.
-The Financial Crisis Grant can only be utalized once during a student's academic career.
+Students must also have and maintain a 3.0-grade point average.
+The Financial Crisis Grant can only be utilized once during a student's academic career.

 - The sudden death or mortal illness of a close relative overseas in a student's home country

 - Serious illness of an uninsured dependent child or spouse.

 Students must fill out the application form in its entirety, attaching a supporting letter and any related documents.
 Applications will be reviewed by the Director of the Graduate Student Association and may require an in-person meeting.

 GSA Financial Crisis Grants will be disbursed in the form of a check by the University Cashier's Office.
 It is the responsibility of the applicant to meet with the Financial Aid office to determine the impact of this award on any current or future financial aid.